areshytko/fullstack-challenge/README.md

 - Token-based authentication.
 Use JWT.
 - Role-based authorization.
 - Assume there is an API Gateway service that proxies all API requests for the services and does SSL termination, request throttling, etc.
 - Zero Trust policy decision: the service authenticates all API requests via JWT validation.
 The secret for the validation is injected into the service environment.
-Use synchronous algorithm.
+Use symmetric cryptographic algorithm.
 - Frontend application is implemented as a Single Page Application.
 - Development stand